WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 ---
 layout: Meadow
-title: Power
+title: Power IO
-subtitle: Understanding power IO and stuffs.
+subtitle: Power administration on the F7 Micro Development board.
 ---

 ## Powering the Meadow F7 Micro

+**NOTE: This document is a work-in-progress**

 The Meadow F7 Micro development board is designed such that it can be powered by supplying the appropriate voltage to either the `USB` connector, or the `5V` or `3.3V` power rails.